-- (3) Bonus paid to Mr. Badgley under the cash bonus plan described above based upon the Company's pretax net income for the year indicated. - (4) Beginning in July 2007, the Compensation Committee determined to adjust Mr. Miller's salary on a going-forward basis to match the salary of the Chief Executive Officer in accordance with Mr. Miller's employment agreement; however, in 2014, 2013 and 2012 Mr. Miller declined to increase his salary to that of Mr. Badgley. - (5) Amount represents the Company's contribution to the named executive officer's 401(k) plan under the plan's matching program.
-No other amounts are indicated for perquisites and personal benefits as the value provided did not exceed \$10,000.
+- (3) In each of 2015 and 2016, the Compensation Committee exercised its discretion under the cash bonus plan described above based upon the Company's pretax net income for the prior year and determined that Mr. Badgley and Mr. Miller II, as the Co-Chief Executive Officers of the Company, would each receive an amount equal to half of the cash bonus that was payable under the plan.
+Accordingly, in 2015, the Compensation Committee awarded (i) Mr. Badgley a cash bonus of \$110,000 under the plan and (ii) Mr. Miller II an annual discretionary cash bonus of \$110,000, each with regard to 2014 performance.
+In 2016, the Compensation Committee awarded (i) Mr. Badgley a cash bonus of \$126,000 under the plan and (ii) Mr. Miller II an annual discretionary cash bonus of \$126,000 under the plan and (ii) Mr. Miller II an annual discretionary cash bonus of \$126,000, each with regard to 2015 performance and which will be reflected in the Summary Compensation Table in the Company's 2017 proxy statement. - (4) Beginning in July 2007, the Compensation Committee determined to adjust Mr. Miller's salary on a going-forward basis to match the salary of the Co-Chief Executive Officers in accordance with Mr. Miller's employment agreement; however, in 2015, 2014 and 2013 Mr. Miller declined to increase his salary to that of Mr. Badgley and Mr. Miller II. - (5) Amount represents the Company's contribution to the named executive officer's 401(k) plan under the plan's matching program and life insurance premiums paid by the Company on behalf of the named executive officer during the applicable fiscal year.
+No amounts are indicated for perquisites and other personal benefits as the value provided did not exceed \$10,000.